Cooperative Retriever and Ranker in Deep Recommenders: Cooperative Retriever and Ranker

 \subsection{Training Retriever with Ranker}

-Although the retriever has been used for training the ranker, the gradient from the ranker's objective has been stopped.
+Although the retriever has been used for training the ranker, the gradient from the ranker's objective should be stopped, since the retriever is only used for providing negative information for the ranker.
 The training of the retriever $M_\theta(i,c)$ is then guided by supervision loss from the recommendation data and a distillation loss from the ranker.

-\subsubsection{Supervision Loss}
+\subsubsection{\textbf{Supervision Loss}}

-Since the retriever concerns about the recall of retrieval results, it should also optimize the ranking performance.
+Since the retriever concerns about the recall performance of retrieval results, it should optimize the ranking performance.
 Similar to the ranker, the retriever also exploits the sampled log-softmax for optimization as long as simply replacing $R_\phi(i|c)$ with $M_\theta(i,c)$.
-We also use the sampler in Section 3.2.2 as the proposal, since it can greatly reduce the cost of inference and back-propagation in the retriever by using a smaller size of sampled items.
+We also use the sampler in Section~\ref{sec:resample} as the proposal, since it can greatly reduce the cost of forward inference and back-propagation in the retriever by using a few sampled items.
 Therefore, the objective function is then represented as

-\subsubsection{Distillation Loss}
+\subsubsection{\textbf{Distillation Loss}}

 The high efficiency of the retriever comes at the cost of limited expressiveness.
-Knowing that the ranker is more precise, the knowledge distillation may provide substantial weak-supervision signals for compensating the low-resolution discrimination of the retriever.
+Knowing that the ranker is more precise, the knowledge distillation may provide substantial weak-supervision signals to alleviate the sparsity of training data.
 Therefore, in this section, we design the knowledge distillation loss from the ranker.
-Without concentrating on specific recommenders, we consider distilling not latent knowledge but the predictions from the ranker.
-To avert the use of the top-k results from the ranker in existing work, we follow the pioneering work of KD to directly match normalized predictions between the ranker and the retriever via KL divergence, that is,
+Without concentrating on specific recommenders, we consider not distilling latent knowledge but the predictions from the ranker.
+To avert the use of the top-k results from the ranker in prior work, we follow the pioneering work of KD~\cite{hinton2015distilling} to directly match softmax-normalized predictions between the ranker and the retriever via KL divergence, that is,